 The regular silicone black stem tips have a similar effect to the Final E tips with less bass weight.
 However, vocals seem a little further forward to my ear and a little meatier in tone.
 You can also insert the Polaris 2 a bit deeper with the stock silicone tips without the bores closing and blocking the sound.

 Packaging & Accessories

 Much like the new IO, the Polaris 2 has had a substantial tweak in terms of packaging and accessories.
 The theme is still the classic Polaris ‘water-themed’ blue color for the packaging right down to the leather outer of the new carry case.
-The box shape and ‘unfolding’ has changed and now matches that of the IO.
+The box shape and ‘unfolding’ have changed and now match that of the IO.

 Gone are the little logistic budget-friendly boxes from the previous range (not including the Solaris) and in comes something a bit more intricate and bigger.
 They do make for a nicer display box on the retail shelf though they may come at an enhanced logistics cost for the company.